marcpfuller/edgex-docs/docs_src/design/adr/security/0017-consul-security.md

 Use of the registry is controlled by the `-r` or `--registry` flag provided to an EdgeX service.
 Use of mutable configuration data is controlled by the `-cp` or `--configProvider` flag provided to an EdgeX service.
-When Consul is enabled as a configuration provider, the `configuration.toml` is parsed into individual settings and seeded into the Consul key-value store on the first start of a service.
+When Consul is enabled as a configuration provider, the `configuration.yaml` is parsed into individual settings and seeded into the Consul key-value store on the first start of a service.
-Configuration reads and writes are then done to Consul if it is specified as the configuration provider, otherwise the static `configuration.toml` is used.
+Configuration reads and writes are then done to Consul if it is specified as the configuration provider, otherwise the static `configuration.yaml` is used.
 Writes to the `[Writable]` section in Consul trigger per-service callbacks notifying the application of the changed data.
 Updates to non-`[Writable]` sections are parsed only once at startup